nas5w/react-mirror/README.md

-# Angular Magic Mirror
+# React Magic Mirror
-This repository contains the front- and back-end code for an Angular-based Magic Mirror.
+This repository contains the front- and back-end code for a React-based Magic Mirror.